AgenaRisk/api-r/README.md

 Other `Node` objects can be pointed as parents of a `Node` object.
 It is not recommended to modify this field manually, to add parents to a node, see the function `addParent()`.

-Something to keep in mind: the parent-child relationship information is stored at `Node` level in R environment thanks to this field, as opposed to the separate `links` field of a .cmpx/.json file for the Agena AI models.
+Something to keep in mind: the parent-child relationship information is stored at `Node` level in R environment thanks to this field, as opposed to the separate `links` field of a .cmpx/.json file for the agena.ai models.
 When importing or exporting .cmpx files you do not need to think about this difference as the cmpx parser and writer functions handle the correct formats.
 This difference allows adding and removing `Node` objects as parents

 ### 3.1.6 `simulated`